What are commuter benefits?

 Company vehicles

-In some cases, it may be practical to provide some employees with company vehicles.
-Usually, you pay for the vehicle and any incidental costs like gas and maintenance.
-Company vehicles are particularly useful for employees who travel by car frequently for work and don’t want to put the miles on their personal vehicles.
+In some cases, it may be practical to provide certain employees with company vehicles.
+Usually, you pay for the vehicle and incidental costs, such as gas and maintenance.
+Company vehicles are particularly useful for employees who travel by car frequently for work.
+It saves money and reduces wear on their personal vehicles.

 Ride-sharing funds

-If your employees travel to work via taxi or ride-sharing services, you can provide a monthly or annual stipend to help offset the cost of using these services for the commute.
+If your employees travel to work via taxi or ride-sharing services, you can provide a monthly or annual stipend to help offset the cost.
+This type of commuter benefits program can be effective in cities without reliable and safe public transportation.

 Toll reimbursement

-For employees who regularly drive on toll roads or incur fees on their drive to and from work, offering reimbursement for tolls is a fantastic commuter benefit.
+For employees who regularly drive on toll roads or incur fees on their drive to and from work, offering reimbursement for tolls can be a valuable commuter benefit.

 Free parking